rikulo/rikulo-docs/stream/Configuration/Error_Handling.md

       "404": "/webapp/404.html"
       ...

-In addition to URI, you can specify a handler directly if you'd like:
+In addition to URI, you can specify [a request handler](../Request_and_Response/Request_Handling.md) directly if you'd like:

     errorMapping: {
       "404": e404View //assume you have a template called e404View.rsp.html